-The following programs are worth looking at.
+The following program is worth looking at.
 Installation and removal on Ubuntu Linux is so easy that you can install, test, and clean up in 10 minutes.

-I originally did not find anything for Linux that what Winmerge does.
+I originally did not find anything for Linux that does what Winmerge does.
 Meld is now close enough to be worth a look if the only thing you do in life is edit source code.
 Meld used to fail on medium size directories and now works but is often slow and difficult.

-There are several programs that do one part of what Winmerge does but only one of the many parts.
+There are several programs that do only one part of what Winmerge does.
 If you search for the answer to

-What is the equivalent to Winmerge in Linux?, you get 61500 pages recommending the same list of programs for comparing two or three text files and some of them are as good as Winmerge for text file compares but not for anything else.
+What is the equivalent to Winmerge in Linux?, you get 118000 pages recommending the same programs for comparing two or three text files and some of them are as good as Winmerge for text file compares but not for anything else.

 Some of the recommended programs can compare directories of source code but not anything else.
 Almost every project on a computer uses some files that are not text files.
 You need a program to compare directories containing any type of files.
 There is nothing recommended for Linux that works.

 There are some other nice features of Winmerge.
 When you switch from Winmerge to the primitive user interface of some Linux programs, it is enough to send you back to Windows.
-I am currently looking at converting several of my Linux disks from Ext4 to NTFS so I can access the disks from Windows and use Winmerge on Windows.
+I currently keep several projects on big external disks formatted to NTFS so I can access the disks from Windows and use Winmerge on Windows.

 Other comparison programs

 Many Linux applications are just pretty front ends for utilities.
 A serious problem with the utility approach is the lack of communication between the utility and the front end.
 Progress information is misleading.
-Error messages are useless.
-If the utility can only compare text files then directory compares are useless for anything outside of a simple program source code comparison.
+Error messages can be useless.
+If the utility can only compare text files, directory compares are useless for anything outside of a simple program source code comparison.

 The following programs all look like they were designed purely to compare directories of source code.
 You cannot compare directories of photographs or project directories containing files in a format that is not text.
 The following programs cannot compete with Winmerge because they cannot compare files.

 KDiff3 is a monster download because KDiff3 uses KDE and has to install KDE under Gnome.
 In effect KDiff3 duplicates the Gnome user interface with KDE then runs in the duplicate.
 Use the smaller KDiff3-qt because Qt works under Gnome.

 KDiff3 is listed in the Ubuntu Software Centre and can be downloaded from http://kdiff3.sourceforge.net/.
 The download is 63.2 MegaBytes and the program uses a massive 228 MB on disk because of all the KDE junk.

 A KDiff3 side by side comparison of two text files looks like the Winmerge side by side comparison.
 KDiff3 lets you compare three files at the same time and this is the one real advantage of KDiff3/Meld, a small number of Linux source code compare programs.